-This is the one page you bookmark.
+This is the one legal AI tools comparison chart you bookmark.
 Every major legal AI tool compared side-by-side: what it actually does, what it costs, what size firm it fits, and whether it's worth the money.
 No fluff, no vendor spin — just the comparison you need to make a decision.

 The legal AI market has exploded from a handful of tools to dozens, and most comparison articles are written by vendors or affiliates pushing a specific product.
 This comparison is independent.
 We've tested these tools, talked to firms using them, and built this chart based on what actually matters: capability, cost, and fit.
 If a tool doesn't appear here, it either doesn't have enough real-world adoption to evaluate or it didn't perform well enough to recommend.